-The retrospective analysis is defined as examining the data set collected during the teaching experiment which aims at supporting the researcher to revise and improve the local instruction theories as well as answering the research question (Gravemeijer & Cobb, 2006).
+The retrospective analysis is defined by Graveimeijer and Cobb (as cited in Akker, et al., 2010) as examining the data set collected during the teaching experiment which aims at supporting the researcher to revise and improve the local instruction theories as well as answering the research question.
 It gives light to the result of the research.
 It is considered as an underlying principle that explain how and why the designed instructional material works.
 This chapter will be divided into two parts, one for each cycle.
 In each part, the comparison will be made between students' prior knowledge, meaning their knowledge before the teaching and learning process, and students' acquired knowledge, meaning the knowledge that they acquire during the learning process.
 Throughout this chapter, triangulation between students' answer during pre- and post-test, video registration of the classroom experiment, and the students' written works during the learning process will be made.